bandirevanth/aiml-codex/README.md

 ## 📜 Roadmap
 - Expand Codex with 10+ production-ready AI apps
 - Add detailed tutorials & blog posts
-- Build an interactive portfolio site showcasing projects
-- Release a curated AI Full-Stack Engineer Roadmap (2028-ready)

-## 🤝 Contributions
-This codex is personal yet open — feel free to fork, star ⭐, or open issues for ideas, feedback, or improvements.

 ## ⚠️ Disclaimer
 These projects are for learning, research, and demonstration purposes.
 They are not intended to provide financial, medical, or legal advice.
 Use responsibly.

+## 🤝 Contributions
+This codex is personal yet open — feel free to fork, star ⭐, or open issues for ideas, feedback, or improvements.